nidegen/nidegen.github.io/_pages/hyperlinks.md

 ### E-Mobility.
 The future

-[Nico Berchtold](https://mobilityengineering.ch) The master of swiss e-mobility!
+[Nico Berchtold](https://mobilityengineering.ch) One of the master of swiss e-mobility!

 [Designwerk](http://design-werk.ch) The home of all swiss e-mobility masters.